How the Protestant Reformers are Still Changing the World

 Such learned testimonies as these bear witness to the claim that the Reformation was absolutely necessary for the recovery of the Gospel.
 The Lord raised-up the Reformers to accomplish that important task; and they succeeded beyond all human expectations!
 Soli Deo Gloria!

 What exactly is Reformed theology?
 Essentially, Reformed theology is made up of those core theological doctrines that flow out of the Protestant Reformation.
 It is a belief in the sovereignty of God, a recognition of Covenant theology, and the practice of a Presbyterian form of Church government.
 These particular doctrines represent the beliefs and practices of congregations who identify themselves as Reformed churches.
 Examples of historic Reformed churches would be the following: the French Huguenots, Swiss Reformed, Dutch Reformed, Scots Presbyterians, Irish Presbyterians, English and American Puritans, Reformed Episcopalians, Reformed Baptists, American Presbyterians, and even the American Pilgrims.
-It must be admitted that there are some differences between these groups.
-Nonetheless, they would all claim Reformed theology as the central tenet of their faith.
+Over the centuries, the Reformed faith would spread throughout the entire world–to Korea, China, Australia, India, South Africa, the Middle East, Eastern Europe, Mexico, and South America!
+It must be admitted that there are some differences in practice between all of these disparate groups.
+Nonetheless, they would all claim Reformed theology as one of the central tenets of their faith.

-Oftentimes, people think of Reformed theology as simply contained in the “Five Points” of Calvin.
-What are the the “Five Points” of Calvin?
+Oftentimes, people think of Reformed theology as simply contained in the “Five Points” of Calvin (i.e. T-U-L-I-P).
+Briefly stated, what are the the “Five Points” of Calvin?

 Dr. J. I. Packer describes Reformed theology (i.e. Calvinism) in this same expansive manner.
 He thoughtfully writes,